Ale-Coeto/design-patterns/README.md

 # Design Patterns

 ## Creational
+### Abstract Factory
+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+### Builder
+Lets you construct complex objects step by step.
+Also allows to create pre-configured objects through a director.

+### Factory Method
+Define an interface for creating an object, but let subclasses alter the type of objects that will be created.

 ### Singleton
 Ensure a class has only one instance and provide a global point of access to it.

 ### Prototype
 Allows copying existing objects without making your code dependent on their classes.

 ## Structural